Government of Sabah: Cabinet

 Executive power is vested in the Cabinet led by the Chief Minister.
 The State Constitution stipulates that the Chief Minister must be a member of the State Legislative Assembly who, in the opinion of the Yang di-Pertua Negeri, commands a majority in the State Legislative Assembly.
 The Cabinet is chosen among members of the State Legislative Assembly and is responsible to that body.
 The executive branch of the government consists of the Chief Minister as the head of the government, followed by the various ministers of the Cabinet.

-State ministries and agencies
+Ministries and agencies

-Since 5 October 2022, Sabah State Government comprises the following ministries, which subsequently divided to following agencies:
+Since 1 February 2023, Sabah State Government comprises the following ministries, which subsequently divided to following agencies:

 Head of government

 The Chief Minister of Sabah (Malay: Ketua Menteri Sabah) is the indirectly elected head of government of Sabah.
-He is officially appointed by the Yang di-Pertua Negara (Governor), who in His Excellency's judgement is likely to command the confidence of the majority of the members of State Legislative Assembly.
+He is officially appointed by the Yang di-Pertua Negeri (Governor), who in His Excellency's judgement is likely to command the confidence of the majority of the members of State Legislative Assembly.
 He heads the State Cabinet, whose members are appointed by the Yang di-Pertua Negara on the advice of the Chief Minister.
 The Chief Minister and his Cabinet shall be collectively responsible to State Legislative Assembly.
 The Chief Minister's Department is the body and ministry in which the Chief Minister exercises its functions and powers.